 Earhart's mom used some of her inheritance to pay for The Canary.
-She was a bit of an adventurer herself—the first woman to ever climb Pikes Peak in Colorado.
+She was a bit of an adventurer herself: the first woman to ever climb Pikes Peak in Colorado.

-In addition to volunteering as a nurse's aide, she also worked early jobs as a telephone operator and tutor.
+In addition to volunteering as a nurse's aide, Earhart also worked early jobs as a telephone operator and tutor.
 Earhart was a social worker at Denison House in Boston when she was invited to fly across the Atlantic for the first time (as a passenger) in 1928.
 At the height of her career, Earhart spent time making speeches, writing articles, and providing career counseling at Purdue University's Department of Aeronautics.
 Oh, and flying around the world.

 Earhart wasn't worried about safeguarding financial assets so much as she wanted the two of them to maintain separate identities.
 Earhart asked Putnam to agree to a trial marriage.
 If they weren't happy after a year, they'd be free to go their separate ways, no hard feelings.
 He agreed.
 They lived happily until her disappearance.

 The two became friends in 1932.
 Roosevelt got a student permit and a physical examination, but never followed through with her plan.
-Here's a letter explaining the situation to Earhart.

-At the time, pilots and aircrafts weren't legally required to be licensed.
+That was in 1923, when pilots and aircrafts weren't legally required to be licensed.
 Earhart was the sixteenth woman to get licensed by the Fédération Aéronautique Internationale (FAI), which was required to set flight records.
 Still, the FAI didn't maintain women's records until 1928.

 What do John Glenn, George H.W.
 Bush, and Amelia Earhart have in common?
 They all earned an Air Force Distinguished Flying Cross.
 But only Earhart was the first woman—and one of few civilians—to do so.